Singapore Cruise Centre

 Discontinued passport stamps from the cruiseship centre and ferry terminal.

-The Singapore Cruise Centre (abbrev: SCC; Chinese: 新加坡邮轮中心) is a cruise terminal located in the south of Singapore next to HarbourFront Centre in the vicinity of HarbourFront and in Keppel Harbour, near HarbourFront MRT station.
+The Singapore Cruise Centre (abbrev: SCC; Chinese: 新加坡邮轮中心; Malay: Pusat Kapal Persiaran Singapura) is a cruise terminal located in the south of Singapore next to HarbourFront Centre in the vicinity of HarbourFront and in Keppel Harbour, near HarbourFront MRT station.

 History

 SCC was built in 1991 by the Port of Singapore Authority (PSA).
 In 1998, it was upgraded at the cost of $23 million.
 It comprises two terminals, namely the International Passenger Terminal (IPT), and the Regional Ferry Terminal (RFT).

 The Singapore Cruise Centre Pte Ltd, which is owned by PSA, took over management of the centre on 1 April 2003 when PSA Corporation divested its non-core businesses.

 Additionally, SCC manages 2 other ferry terminals; Tanah Merah Ferry Terminal and Pasir Panjang Ferry Terminal.
 In total, SCC handles a throughput of over 7 million cruise and ferry passengers a year, of which about 950,000 are cruise passengers.

 The existing terminals at HarbourFront were renovated in 2008 to optimize the use of available space.
 The entire level 2 is a restricted area, for the exclusive use of cruise and ferry passengers who have cleared immigration and security.

 In 2013, SATS planned to buy over SCC for S$110 million.
 The acquisition plan was terminated in 2014.

 In 2016, fully owned subsidiary SCC Travel Services Pte Ltd (STS) was formed to inspire travel to the destinations connected to its terminal network.
 STS is a B2C online travel agent retailing travel products from Bintan, Batam, Karimun and Singapore through its portal WOW Getaways.

+SCC was later owned by Mapletree.

+In 2023, Mapletree, the owner of SCC, was allowed by the Urban Redevelopment Authority to build an interim two-storey interim ferry and cruise terminal at HarbourFront, temporarily replacing the existing terminal at HarbourFront.
+The interim terminal was only to be used for a maximum of 10 years and to be demolished after it.
+The interim terminal was to be connected to the existing pier of the terminal and also to HarbourFront Tower One.

+Construction of the interim terminal started in 2024 and was expected to finish by the end of 2025.

 In 2024, it was announced that SCC would be closed and merged with the expanded Marina Bay Cruise Centre to free up space along the Greater Southern Waterfront.

 Facilities

-The regional terminal at HarbourFront has six berths for ferries to various ports on the island of Batam, Indonesia, as well as Tanjung Balai on the Karimun Islands.

-The terminal at Tanah Merah has four berths for ferries to the island of Bintan, Indonesia, and the secondary Batam port of Nongsapura.
+The HarbourFront terminal has six berths, Tanah Merah has four berths and Pasir Panjang has four berths.

-The terminal at Pasir Panjang has 4 berths for ferries that give passage to Singapore's industrial islands of Bukom and Semakau.

-The IPT handles international cruise ships, and has two berths of 310 and 270 m with a height limit of 52 m.
+The IPT handles international cruise ships and also ferry rides between Singapore and the Indonesian islands of Batam and Karimun.
+The terminal has two berths of 310 and 270 m with a height limit of 52 m.
 It has a draft of 12 m.
 It underwent an upgrade in 2005 to improve its passenger handling facilities.